ronaldoussoren/pyobjc/docs/apinotes/CoreLocation.rst

 * ``kCLErrorGeocodeFoundNoResult``, ``kCLErrorGeocodeCanceled``

-   These contants have different values in the macOS 10.7 and 10.8 SDKs.
+   These constants have different values in the macOS 10.7 and 10.8 SDKs.
 With PyObjC you get the value corresponding to the macOS release you are running on.